USE CODE: AIADAYS20 - for 20% OFF SELECT CANVAS RELIC ART - THRU DECEMBER 8

 This Fine Art Print by Artist Craig Tinder depicts the Captain Teruhiko Kobayashi of the 244th Sentai in his desparate ramming attack against U.S. B-29 Superfortress bombers.
-This Limited Edition Canvas Print includes a fragment from a Kawasaki Ki-61-IB Hein engine canister and includes an engraved Certificate of Authenticity.
+This Limited Edition Canvas Print includes a fragment from a Kawasaki Ki-61-IB Hein engine canister and includes a Certificate of Authenticity.

 Details About the RELIC: